hpi-swa-teaching/CollaborativeCodeEditing/packages/CollabCodeEdit-Server.package/CCERemoteClient.class/README.md

 	socket:		aWebSocket

 identifier
-	- Human readable identifier of user.
-Corresponds with CCECollaboratos identifier.
+	- Human readable identifier of the user.
+Corresponds with CCECollaborators identifier.

 isConsistent
-	- Wether or not my clients packages are up to date with the packages of the session
+	- Whether or not my client's packages are up to date with the packages of the session.

 session
-	- The session my client is in
+	- The session my client is in.

 socket
-	- The socket I can use to reach my client
+	- The socket I can use to reach my client.